yorozuone/mdpd/README.md

 # mdpd for concrete5.7

-Markdown text editor for concrete5
+This is the Markdown text editor for concrete5

 ![SS1](docs/ss0010e.png)

 ## Introduction

-Is a block for displaying MarkDownText in concrete5.The display of MarkDown, use the ParseDown library.
+This is the text block for displaying MarkDownText in concrete5.
+To see the MarkDown, use the ParseDown library.

 ParseDown
 HP : [http://parsedown.org/](http://parsedown.org/)